captainbrosset/patrickbrosset.com/content/articles/fun-with-the-web.md

 title: Fun with the web
 titleForScreenReadersOnly: true
 tags: article
-date: 2026-01-02
+date: 2026-01-06
 excerpt: "Kids learn by playing, and so do adults!
-Let's explore fun experiments with the web, and how building silly things help learn while having a good time.
-Let's all keep the web weird and wonderful."
+Let's explore fun experiments with the web, and how building silly things can help learn while having a good time.<br>Let's all keep the web weird and wonderful."
 thumbnail: "/assets/fun-with-the-web.png"
 altText: "Fun with the web"
-draft: true
 ---

 Fun makes learning better!